ndexbio/gsoc_llm/README.md

 7. Enhanced Understanding of Gene Grounding: Explored the concept of gene grounding in detail, focusing on techniques to ensure correct mapping and standardization of gene names across different databases and ontologies, crucial for accurate biological data interpretation.

 ## Challenges Faced
-1. Downloading and installing the Indra Reach API locally
+1. Installation of INDRA Reach API Locally:

-   a.
-First, tried the docker way but got issues with using docker
+   - Initially attempted to install the INDRA Reach API using Docker but encountered multiple issues related to Docker setup and execution.

-   b.
-Tried using NRNB cluster to use the sbt method as described on the Reach documentation but it also did not work out
+   - Subsequently, attempted to utilize the NRNB cluster for the SBT method as per the Reach documentation, but this approach also proved unsuccessful.

-   c.
-Ended up using the sbt download method on my local system
+   - Ultimately, resolved the issue by directly downloading and installing the INDRA Reach API using the SBT method on the local system.

-2. Faced challenges when trying to perform comparison between the results gotten from indra and the one from the LLM
+2. Challenges in Comparing Results Between INDRA and LLM:

-   a.
-This could not be done with the results gotten by chunking_level extractions
+- The initial strategy of comparing results between INDRA and the LLM at a chunking level proved ineffective.
+This approach did not facilitate a meaningful comparison due to the variability in extracted text segments.

-   b.
-I tried to convert the whole document to sentence first, before parsing it to the llm, then comparing the results gotten from the llm and the indra.
-However, since comparison of       text is done word by word, this approach did not work because it was not the same sentence that was sent, so the arrangement of the results gotten from the indra and the llm           differed.
-This made it extremely difficult to perform comparison
+- An attempt was made to convert the entire document into sentences before passing them to the LLM and comparing the output with INDRA's results.
+However, this method failed because it performed word-by-word comparisons between sentences that were not identical in content and structure, leading to mismatched outputs.

-   c.
-To solve this issue, my mentors suggested making performing sentence_level extractions, such that I would take note of the sentences being parsed and ensure it is arranged accordingly in a list, then send the sentence one by one to the llm.
-After which, I send the same list of sentences to the indra.
-This way, the index of each of the sentence was noted, and we could know which sentence was processed and see the interactions gotten from the llm and the indra.
+- The solution involved shifting to a sentence-level extraction approach.
+Each sentence was processed individually, ensuring the order was maintained in a list.
+The same list of sentences was then passed to both the LLM and INDRA, allowing for a consistent comparison based on sentence index.
+This method ensured alignment in the processing order and facilitated a more accurate comparison of interactions extracted from both systems.

-   d.
-Further processing included converting the structures of the output, joining the output together to observe the different results gotten in one file, before proceeding to perform evaluation.
-This also makes it easier for the results to be compared manually.
+- Further steps included converting the output structures into a unified format, merging results into a single file for comprehensive analysis, and enabling easier manual comparison of the outputs from INDRA and the LLM.